mjasion/mjasion/content/posts/golang/implementing-leader-election-in-go-using-kubernetes-api/index.md

 	}()
 }
 ```

 The `onStoppedLeading` function is called when the current node stops being the leader.
+It can be used for cleanup tasks.

 ```go
 func onStoppedLeading() {
 	log.Println("Stopped being leader")